DarkKxyz/websites/README.md

 **Everytime download all files**
-Most of the sites are made for czech language, but you will figure it out!

 Discord: **Đarkk#7410**

-Enjoy my sites and don't forget to share!
+Enjoy my sites and don't forget to share! <3